vbrh-immalle/faq/microsoft.md

 10 some 16 years too late.

-If you don't believe any of this fine, but you  still have to accept that this screaming banshee monkey boy was the CEO in charge of all major executive decisions for years:
+If you don't believe any of this fine, but you  still have to accept that this screaming banshee monkey boy—who exhibits every symptom of yet another cocaine-sniffing executive—was the CEO in charge of all major executive decisions for years:

 [![idiot](/assets/idiot.png)](https://youtu.be/e8M6S8EKbnU)